The Rise of Total Government in the 19th and 20th centuries

 In these years, The People's Republic of China began regularly to accuse the Soviet Union of falling away from the socialist ideals or from "communism" and into "state capitalism" [ID].
 With time many have come to feel this was an example of the pot calling the kettle black.

-But most surprising was the discovery in those years of certain profound similarities in positions and behavior of industrial planning and managerial elites in the USSR and USA [EG, especially Granick's conclusions about "managerial class"].
+But most surprising was the discovery in those "Cold-War" years of certain profound similarities in positions and behavior of industrial planning and managerial elites in the USSR and USA [EG, especially Granick's conclusions about "managerial class"].

 Then in the early 21st century industrialists and financiers of USA and the People's Republic of China have discovered few barriers to their commercial intercourse, whatever the alleged differences in their larger political-institutional heritages.
+When did China cease to be called "Communist China", even as the same Communist Party rules there in the 21s century as it did since 1949.

-The great totalitarian states =
+The great 20th-century totalitarian states =

 Mussolini and Fascist Italy [LOOP]